ritza-co/CodeCapsules/serverlessFirstSteps/Creating-and-hosting-api-with-flask-codecapsules/creating_personal_api_code_capsules.md

 Now we'll get to creating the API with Flask.
 Our API will package the WeatherStacks and OpenExchangeRates data together, and when requested, return it.

-This means we won't have to through the same process as before – instead, with a single line like `requests.get(MY_CODE_CAPSULES_URL)`, we'll be able to fetch the exchange rates and temperature.
+This means we won't have to go through the same process as before – instead, with a single line like `requests.get(MY_CODE_CAPSULES_URL)`, we'll be able to fetch the exchange rates and temperature.

 On to creating the API – make sure to open the `app.py` file, then continue.